 As a result, Boston Terriers and French Bulldogs have different temperaments, activity levels, and training requirements.

 All Boston Terriers are descended from a white English Terrier and Bulldog mix named Judge.
-Judge was brought from Liverpool, England to Boston, Massachusetts and then sold to Robert C Hooper in 1870.
-Judge was bred to a small white female named Gyp, and years of selective breeding turned the blood sport Bulldog into a friendly companion dog.
+Judge was brought from Liverpool, England, to Boston, Massachusetts, and then sold to American Robert C. Hooper in 1870.
+Judge was bred to a small white female similar to Boston Terriers named Gyp, and years of selective breeding turned the blood sport Bulldog into a friendly companion dog.

 Americans insisted on breeding French Bulldogs with their now-classic bat ears rather than the traditional Bulldog rose ears.
 The bat ears are now a hallmark feature of the Frenchie that is recognized around the world.
 The French Bulldog is one of the most popular dogs in both Europe and the United States.

-While the Boston Terrier and the French Bulldog may be a similar size and shape, with large upright ears and small corkscrew tails, there are several differences between the two breeds.
+While the Boston Terrier and the French Bulldog may be of similar size and shape, with large upright ears and small corkscrew tails, there are several differences between the two breeds.

 The biggest difference between the two breeds is their color.
 Boston Terriers have a “tuxedo coat” of white and either black, brindle, or seal (dark brown).